nickserv/danamccurdy.com/_posts/2016-10-09-what-we-always-knew.md

 ---
-title: what we always knew
+title: What we always knew
 category: life
 ---